Skip to main content

 Example: 山 is "san" in 富士山 (onyomi) but "yama" when alone (kunyomi).

-Proven Methods That Stick
+Methods That Actually Work

 1. Spaced Repetition Systems (SRS)